midlantica/LovelyBunchOfCoconuts/content/grifts/liberated-learning-spaces.md

 ---
 title: 'Liberated Learning Spaces'
-claim: 'Liberated Learning Spaces'
+grift: 'Liberated Learning Spaces'
-translation: 'Chaos in the name of equity.'
+decode: 'Chaos in the name of equity.'
 ---